zowe/docs-site/docs/troubleshoot/cli/cli-use-curl-to-troubleshoot.md

 Required to establish communication with z/OSMF.
 Specifies that the client is sending a cross-site request to the REST interface.

 - `;`: Indicates that the header has no value.
-(A value is not required.)
+(Not all commands require a value.)

+    To pass an additional header with a value, use a colon to separate the key and value.
+For example: `--header "X-IBM-Data-Type: binary"`.

 ### `--insecure`

-Use `--insecure` to bypass SSL certificate validation if you are connecting to a trusted server that has self-signed certificates.
+Use `--insecure` with a trusted server that does not require verification before a data transfer.

+For example, this bypasses SSL certificate verification for servers with self-signed certificates.

 ### `--user "<ID>:<PASSWORD>"`